Chrobelias/Chrobelias/BENCHES.md

-### Generate and run some benchmarks
+### Generate and run LoAT benchmarks

-Timeouts are hardcoded in Makefile
+Timeouts and opponents are hardcoded in Makefile

 ```
 make make_bench_scripts